 In Northern Utah, drive on I-15 north of Brigham City and take exit 362 (US-91/Logan).
 Keep driving on US-91 through Sardine Canyon.
 After 25 miles US-91 will merge into Main Street in Logan.
 Drive to the intersection of Main Street and 400 North in Logan.
 Turn east on Highway 89 into Logan Canyon.
 Drive for about 18 miles to the exit to Tony Grove.
 Turn here and follow this paved road for 7 miles to the trailhead and large parking lot for Tony Grove Lake.

 If coming from the east near the cities of Soda Springs or Montpelier.
 Turn onto Highway 89 and drive south toward Garden City which is on the east side of the range near Bear Lake.
 Drive up the switchbacks into Logan Canyon.
 Go over the summit of the canyon and then drive to the road junction to Tony Grove.
 Drive down this windy paved road for about seven miles to Tony Grove Lake and the trailhead.

 This is the standard route to the summit of Mount Magog.
 It starts at Tony Grove Trailhead in Logan Canyon.
 The route follows a trail for a couple miles and then goes up the southwest ridge to the summit.
-This is one of the easiest peaks in the Bear River Range.
-It is a fun and interesting mountain so I thought a page should be submitted for it.
-Despite its rugged appearance, the hike is only class 2 off-trail hiking.
-When I climbed the peak many years ago, there was no evidence of other hikers here.
-So I guess more people have been climbing it.
-The view from the summit is really nice and there is a steep drop from its north face down toward the White Pine Lake cirque.
+This is one of the shortest approaches in the Bear River Range.
+It is an enjoyable and interesting mountain so I thought a page should be submitted for it.
+Despite its rugged appearance, it only requires class 2 off trail hiking.
+When I climbed the peak many years ago, there was no evidence of other hikers having been there.
+So I guess more people have been hiking to it.
+The view from the summit is really nice and there is a steep drop-off from its north face down toward the White Pine Lake cirque.